acronis/go-cti/README.md

 ## What is CTI Types & Instances?

-**CTI Types and Instances (CTI)** is a technology that provides a unified, vendor-agnostic way to define and uniquely identify types and instances, extend and package them.
-With CTI, types and instances are identified by CTI Typed Identifier that is associated with a particular entity.
+**Cross-domain Typed Identifiers (CTI)** provide a structured, standardized approach for uniquely identifying data types, instances, and their relationships across multi-service, multi-vendor, multi-platform, and multi-application environments.
+This system enables the unique definition of resources (both data types and instances) throughout the ecosystem, embedding vendor, package, and extension information within each identifier.
+Using CTI, each type and instance is represented by a **CTI Typed Identifier** associated with a specific entity, ensuring clear, consistent identification across diverse systems.

 > [!NOTE]
 > For more details on CTI specification, see [CTI Types and Instances (CTI) version 1.0 Specification](./cti-spec/SPEC.md)